Acer grandidentatum

 No

-• Deciduous tree to 35(50) ft [10(15) m] high with a spread of more than half the height, or it may grow as a multistemmed shrub to as much as 20 ft (6m) high.
+• Broadleaf, deciduous tree to 35(50) ft [10(15) m] high with a spread of more than half the height, or it may grow as a multistemmed shrub to as much as 20 ft (6m) high.
 Leaves opposite, simple and palmately veined, 5-8 cm across, 3 (commonly) to 5 lobed, broad shallow spaces between lobes (sinuses), a few widely spaced rounded teeth, dark green and lustrous above, lighter below with some pubescence (hairs); fall color may be bright yellow, orange, and red.
 Flowers small, yellow-green, in slender hanging clusters about 2.5-5 cm long, appearing with the leaves.
 Fruit consists of two pair of winged samara, often rose-colored in mid-summer, each about 2.5 cm long, mature in early fall.

 • Sun and light shade.
 Best on well-drained soil on the dry side.
 Adaptable to alkaline soil.

 • Hardy to USDA Zone 4 Native range from Wyoming to Utah amid south to New Mexico and northern Mexico.
+Sometimes listed as a species, Acer grandidentatum, however, the World Flora Online (WFO) lists the accepted name as Acer saccharum subsp. grandidentatum

-• grandidentatum: having big teeth.
+• grandidentatum: grandi-, big; dentatum, toothed; having big teeth

 Click image to enlarge